DelazJ/QGIS-Documentation/docs/training_manual/vector_analysis/spatial_statistics.rst

 Now that we have covered vector analysis, why not see what can be done with rasters?
 That is what we will do in the next module!

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |editCopy| image:: /static/common/mActionEditCopy.png
-   :width: 1.5em
-.. |fileSave| image:: /static/common/mActionFileSave.png
-   :width: 1.5em
-.. |radioButtonOn| image:: /static/common/radiobuttonon.png
-   :width: 1.5em
-.. |sum| image:: /static/common/mActionSum.png
-   :width: 1.2em